-During 2020 the Company performed cessions to related and non related parties (2019: only non-related parties).
+During 2021 the Company performed cessions to related and non related parties.
 See Note 34 for additional information on transactions with related parties.

-The portfolio that was ceded to the related party includes only the active contracts, which significantly increased the proceeds from the cession, while the contracts ceded to non-related parties include bad debtors with which the contracts have been terminated and the Company did not expect to receive all debt amount repayment to renewed the contract.
+The portfolio that was ceded to the related party includes only the active contracts, which significantly increased the proceeds from the cession, while the contracts ceded to non-related parties include bad debtors with which the contracts have been terminated and the Company did not expect to receive all due debt amount repayment.